Do Go On - 236 - The Forrest Fenn Treasure Hunt

 And he'd be like, not quite amazing enough.

-I think that he would probably just get confused
+I think that he would probably just get confusion because he'd come around for a dinner party and he just goes,

 Yeah, totally.

-And so they kind of laughed it off,
+and so they kind of laughed it off like,

 What year are we up to now?